 Sometimes referred to as ‘Christmas Rose’ or ‘Lenten Rose’, hellebores often herald the start of a New Year, flowering in early January and continuing through to March.
 These plants are exceptionally hardy and will thrive in a number of different environments, with nearly every garden having a spot which is suitable.

-Holder of the National Collection of Hellebores, visitors to Broadview Gardens can see a number of different named varieties of H. orientalis hybridus as well as a large number of un-named seedlings.
+Visitors to Broadview Gardens can see a number of different named varieties of H. orientalis hybridus as well as a large number of un-named seedlings.

 Native and non-native Hellebores